WPI Computer Science Department

 References (not all may be used)

-Before the first class please read: and also:
+Before the first class please read: and next:

-• The Introduction from Tong & Sriram's book "Artificial Intelligence in Engineering Design".
+• The Introduction from Tong & Sriram's book "Artificial Intelligence in Engineering Design" (PDF).

 Introduction:

 The role of AI in Engineering applications is steadily increasing.
 Systems are being used for diagnosis and trouble shooting, design, intelligent control, planning, and a wide variety of other expert applications.
-AI will play an increasing role in the integration of information technology into Engineering systems.
-The NSF indicates that there are many Research Opportunities in Engineering Design.
+AI will play an increasing and particularly important role in the integration of information technology into Engineering systems.
+The NSF indicates that there are many research opportunities in Engineering Design.

-The main goal of the course is obtain a deeper understanding of what design is, and how AI might be used to support it and study it.
+The main goal of the course is obtain a deeper understanding of what design is, and how AI methods and AI-oriented thinking might be used to support it and study it.

 This course will be of particular interest to those people wanting to prepare for research in design problem-solving or those building design applications.
 It will also be of interest to those studying CAD, CAE, CAM, and other computational methods of support for Engineering, as well as those interested in AI applications.

 The course will be run in seminar style with readings of current literature and with student presentations.
 There will be several papers to read each week.
-There are no programming assignments.
+There are writing assignments, but no programming assignments.

 Prior knowledge of Artificial Intelligence would be a distinct advantage.
 AI course preparation is strongly suggested, and should only be waived after consulting with the instructor.